MT. ELWELL (7,818') CLASS 1-2

 which quickly turns to gravel, 0.3 mile to a turn right signed,

-4 1/2."
-Continue to shortly come to a dirt parking circle.
+"Smith Lake Trail."
+Continue a few hundred yards to pass two other trailheads, and shortly come to a dirt parking circle.

 first, heads right (north) along the side of a manzanita covered